mckzstudios/creature-pals/README.md

   Applies the configuration only to the server where the command is executed.
 - If the `--config` option is not specified, the `default` configuration scope is assumed.

+## Costs & Security
+Using third-party Large Language Model (LLM) APIs, such as OpenAI, will incur usage-based **fees**.
+These fees are based on the amount of data processed.
+Before integrating your API key, please [review the pricing](https://openai.com/pricing#language-models) details provided by the API provider.
+Be aware of the **potential costs** and plan your usage accordingly to avoid unexpected charges.

+## Does OpenAI offer a **FREE** model?
+While ChatGPT is a popular product and does offer a free version to their users on their website, the OpenAI developer API does not extend any free models or free usage.
+You will be charged for each token consumed and generated.
+We use the `gpt-3.5-turbo` model by default, due to its extremely low cost and fast performance... however it is not free.

 ## Screenshots
 ![Interact with Minecraft Creatures](src/main/resources/assets/creaturechat/screenshots/salmon-follow.png)
 ![Panda Following the Player](src/main/resources/assets/creaturechat/screenshots/panda-follow.png)
 ![Piglins Reacting to Player](src/main/resources/assets/creaturechat/screenshots/piglin-reactions.png)
 ![Enderman Following the Player](src/main/resources/assets/creaturechat/screenshots/enderman-follow.png)
 ![Chat UI](src/main/resources/assets/creaturechat/screenshots/chat-ui.png)

-## Costs & Security
-Using third-party Large Language Model (LLM) APIs, such as OpenAI, will incur usage-based **fees**.
-These fees are typically based on the amount of data processed or the number of requests made to the service.
-Before integrating or using these APIs, please review the pricing details provided by the API provider.
-Be aware of the **potential costs** and plan your usage accordingly to avoid unexpected charges.

-By using this software and integrating third-party APIs, you acknowledge and agree to take full responsibility for **securing** your API keys and managing API usage within the terms and cost structures outlined by the providers.

 ## Authors